Shopify Tutorial – Making Your First Sale [Case Study]

 Shopify Tutorial – Your Store Concept

-The ideation process is sometimes the most time-consuming part when starting an ecommerce business.
+The idea process is sometimes the most time-consuming part when starting an ecommerce business.
 Given that you have to take a few things into consideration:

 - Choosing the products/categories that you’ll have the best chances of competing to sell online.